 Further, the investments are in liquid instruments (short term / medium term) carrying minimal credit risk.
 The investments in securities, NCDs and Bonds is kept in demat form ensuring easy access and liquidation.
-Substantial portion of investments of CDSL is in government securities, tax-free bonds, non-convertible debentures and various category of schemes of Mutual Fund.
+Substantial portion of investments of CDSL is in government securities, non-convertible debentures and various category of schemes of Mutual Fund.